Relintai/pandemonium_engine_docs/development/cpp/custom_modules_in_cpp.md

 The output will be `60`.

+See also:
-.. seealso:: The previous Summator example is great for small, custom modules, but what if you want to use a larger, external library?
+ The previous Summator example is great for small, custom modules, but what if you want to use a larger, external library?
 Refer to `doc_binding_to_external_libraries` for details about binding to external libraries.

+Warning:
-.. warning:: If your module is meant to be accessed from the running project
+ If your module is meant to be accessed from the running project
              (not just from the editor), you must also recompile every export template you plan to use, then specify the path to the custom template in each export preset.
 Otherwise, you'll get errors when